VrickPL/PomidoroApp/README.md

 <br>

 **Pomidoro** is a sleek app designed to boost productivity with the [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique).
 Its intuitive interface is perfect for both beginners and pros.
 Customize your work and break intervals, receive timely notifications to stay on track, and enjoy the motivating charm of a growing tomato icons as you progress through your tasks!
+Whether your phone is locked or the app is not open, you can trust that your timer is still running.